 - Evaporation of water takes place continuously from oceans, rivers, lakes, wells and soil.
 Oceans, seas, rivers, lakes, ponds and wells together are often known as water bodies.

-- Thus, water vapour gets continuously added to air due to evaporation.
+- Thus, water vapour gets continuously added to the air due to evaporation.

 2. Condensation :